noka-worlds/noka-worlds.github.io/Blogs/learning/MIT-6.087/index.md

 ### Setting up the environment
 I had follow this video to set up the environment in my window machine: https://www.youtube.com/watch?time_continue=427&v=jvg4VtYEhKU&feature=emb_logo

+after install minGW, u should be able to compile and run c/c++ program with g++.

+To install Gdb, run the following command:

+`mingw-get.exe install gdb`

+To check the environment set up, the problem set 1, question 1.3 have a test about it.

 ### Material and Links

 The course website: https://ocw.mit.edu/courses/6-087-practical-programming-in-c-january-iap-2010/